James Outman Preview, Player Props: Dodgers vs. Giants

 James Outman At The Plate

-- In 42 games this year (28.6%), Outman has picked up an RBI, and in 17 of those games (11.6%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Outman has driven home a run in 42 games this year (28.4%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.